bjuergens/automatic-gui-testing/README.md

 Use `train_mdn_rnn.py -c PATH_TO_CONFIG` to train the M Model.
 Also use the default config `configs/mdn-rnn/default_mdn_rnn_config.yaml` as a starting point.
 Again, define the path to the data set, and also the path to the trained V model there, as well as different hyperparameters.
+This will automatically use the V Model to pre-process the necessary data.
+Subsequent trainings with the same V model and dataset will reuse the pre-processed data.

 ### Train C Model

-Finally use `train_controller.py -c PATH_TO_CONFIG` to train the C Model.
+Finally, use `train_controller.py -c PATH_TO_CONFIG` to train the C Model.
 A default config is available at `configs/controller/default_controller_config.yaml`.
 There, define the M model which shall be used for the C model training.
 If `evaluate_final_on_actual_environment` is set to `True`, the C model is evaluated on the SUT after the training, and the log output then shows the achieved code coverage.

+Depending on the data set the default hyperparameters might not work.
+Try varying the batch size and sequence length to lower values.

 ## Visualization